statecharts/statecharts.github.io/index.md

 ## Anything else?

-If you feel like chatting to someone about statecharts, you should go to <a href="https://spectrum.chat/statecharts">spectrum.chat/statecharts</a>, where you'll find a community of like minded developers that can help you understand and reap the benefits of using Statecharts.
+If you have questions about statecharts, you should go to the statecharts <a href="https://github.com/statecharts/statecharts/discussions">GitHub discussions</a>, where you'll find a community of like minded developers that can help you understand and reap the benefits of using Statecharts.

 Quite a few people have written books or held presentations that deal with statecharts in various ways, and they're included in our [resources](resources.html) page.